denten-books/plain-text/algorithmic-imagination.md

 ## Boolean logic
 ## Church on logic gates
 ## Turing on the universal machine
+## Hardware, Software, Algorithm
+One of my favorite "virtual" disagreements in print is between Kittler and Lev Manovich.
+"There is No Hardware" and "There is Only Software."

+Turing's machine.
+Universalism vs. drucker.
+Bit, byte.
+State machines.
+The magic of boostrapping.
+Plato and Epicurus.
 ## Cloud computing

 ## Monistic Visions